FelicianoAnthony/Python_projects/README.md

 # Web Scraping

 OneStop.py — interactive script that uses a web driver to query [Career One Stop](https://www.careeronestop.org/JobSearch/job-Search.aspx) for job postings, creates database to avoid showing duplicate postings, iterate through unique postings by opening them 10 at a time each in a new web driver tab, tabs that aren't x'd out when list is finished are the jobs you want to apply to.
-Second database to store jobs applied to and creates new folder containing a screenshot of the entire webpage.
+Second database to store jobs applied to and creates new folder containing a screenshot of webpage with job description.

 baseball_scrape.py —scrapes tables + text from [Team Batting](https://www.baseball-reference.com/teams/NYM/2017.shtml) tables for any number of teams or years.